 - Plan before building (how many people it needs to accommodate, how much time or daylight do you have, past experience, etc.)

 Fresh powder snow is too light and dry to use for a snow cave.
 Stacking the snow up in a mound will cause it to compress and settle into a harder mass.
-Digging time will very according to the complexity of your cave.
+Digging time will vary according to the complexity of your cave.
 If you need to accommodate more than one person, you should make the building process a collective effort.
 A one room shelter will take at least two hours to complete.
 More complex designs with multiple passage ways can take you all day.

 Always use gloves when digging your snow cave.
 It will help you preserve heat and you will avoid frostbites.
 If you have a poncho in your bugout bag, you can use it to haul snow out once your tunnel or room starts taking shape.

 Since cooler air sinks to the ground, make the entrance tunnel rise a bit so cold air flows away from you.
 The sleeping area should be carved in the side of the wall, a few feet higher than the floor.
 When it comes to snow caves, many people avoid using them since they are afraid of collapsing roofs.
-In well compacted snow you’ll need only about one food of snow for a strong roof overhead.
+In well compacted snow you’ll need only about one foot of snow for a strong roof overhead.
 In less consolidated snow, plan on at least two feet.
 Make sure to poke an air vent through the ceiling once you finished digging.
 An air vent is a must directly above your kitchen area.
 Keep in mind that if it’s snowing, you need to clear the vent hole every once in a while.

 Once the digging is complete you can bring in your survival gear.
 Ground cloths or foam pads area ideal to keep your warm and dry in the snow cave.
 The walls of your snow cave, protect your from the outside temperature, but they also block out all sound from outside.
 Use a snow block to close the entrance of your snow cave.
 For lighting purposes, use a small candle or a lantern.
 It will light up the entire room since snow reflects light.